Shire of Cook: Chairmen and mayors

-Population
+Demographics

 The population of the Shire of Cook, along with Torres, Aurukun and Mornington, have been singled out by the Australian Bureau of Statistics (ABS), who conduct the quinquennial census, as particularly difficult to measure accurately.
 Reasons for this include cultural and language barriers, transport and geographical spread of the population, who are mostly located in isolated communities.
 As such, all figures are likely to be lower than the actual population on the census date.
 Additionally, prior to 1971, Aboriginal people who form a majority of the population were not counted in census statistics.

 Until 1 July 2002, the Australian Bureau of Statistics included the Island and DOGIT councils within the Shire of Cook statistical local area.
 Information for the reduced Shire back to 1996 has been provided on the ABS website through the Time Series Profile.

 Indigenous languages

 Guugu Yimithirr (also known as Koko Yindjir, Gugu Yimidhirr, Guguyimidjir) is an Australian Aboriginal language of Hope Vale and the Cooktown area.
 The language region includes the local government area of the Aboriginal Shire of Hope Vale and the Shire of Cook, particularly the localities of Cape Bedford, Battle Camp and sections of the Normanby River and Annan River.

 Kuku-Thaypan (also known as Gugu Dhayban, Kuku Taipan, Thaypan) is an Australian Aboriginal language spoken in Hann River, Laura and Musgrave River and on Mornington Island, within the local government boundaries of the Cook Shire.